benodiwal/go-cuddle/README.md

 - `WithHTTPOnly(httpOnly bool)`: Marks the cookie as HTTPOnly.
 - `WithSameSite(sameSite http.SameSite)`: Sets the SameSite attribute.
 - `WithMaxAge(maxAge time.Duration)`: Sets the maximum age of the session.

+## LICENSE

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.